Zireael-web/React-Marvel_API/my-app/README.md

-# My firstSPA project on React.
+# My first SPA project on React.

 ## For running it, type "npm i" in terminal and then "npm start"